 - Direct Effect:

 - o None

 - Indirect Effect:

-- None
+- o None

-Based on the results of our historic property identification efforts, the Program has determined that no previously identified historic properties are located within/adjacent to the proposed APE.
+Based on the results of our historic property identification efforts, the Program has determined that project actions will not affect historic properties that compose the Area of Potential Effect.
 The project area is not within or adjacent to the boundaries of a National Register of Historic Places (NRHP)-eligible or listed historic district or Traditional Urban Center.
-There is one (1) reported archaeological site within a half-mile radius of the proposed project location.
-The site is known as Hacienda Lotí, SHPO#PE-32 (PN0300002)), but no more information is available.
-No archaeological sites or NRHP listed/eligible historic properties are within or adjacent to the property or the parcel in which the Area of Potential Effect of case PR-RGRW-04205 is located.
-The closest freshwater body is approximately 0.02 mi (0.03 km) of the project area.
-The size of the proposed project activities is very small (0.0089 acre or 387 sq ft) and construction of public roads, residential structures, agricultural infrastructure, and practices has impacted the surrounding terrain.
-The project area has been mechanically cleared and leveled.
-Historic buildings are in the vicinity, but dense vegetation and topography shields the project area view shed on the west, south and east.
-A historic-aged house that is visible nearby to the north is recommended ineligible for the NRHP and would not require project treatments.
-Accordingly, no historic properties will be affected by the proposed project activities.
+There is one archaeological site within a half-mile radius of the proposed project location.
+No known archaeological sites or NRHP listed/eligible historic properties are within or adjacent to the property or the parcel in which the Area of Potential Effect of case PR-RGRW-04151 is located.
+The closest freshwater body is approximately 0.08 mi (0.13 km) of the project area.
+The size of the proposed project activities is very small (0.009642 acres) and construction of nearby residences and agricultural infrastructure has impacted the surrounding terrain.
+Therefore, no historic properties will be affected by the proposed reconstruction project.

 PUERTO RICO 2017 DISASTER RECOVERY, CDBG-DR PROGRAM

 REGROW PUERTO RICO PROGRAM GOVERNMENT OF PUERTO RICO

 Section 106 NHPA Effect Determination

-Applicant: Finca Granate
+Applicant: FINCA LA VEGUITA LLC

-Case ID: PR-RGRW-04205 City: Peñuelas
+Case ID: PR-RGRW-04151 City: Cidra